- Apply to Take the Exam

 Email with Survey Link

-Candidates who pass the exam will receive their certificates approximately 4-5 months after the exam.
+Candidates who pass the exam will receive their certificates approximately four to five months after the exam.